AdventureSlugg/FHIR-Learning-Project/README.md

 ```

 I tried with a few other endpoints like `Patient`, `Medication`, and `Specimen`, which all returned data I could potentially use.
 Now that I knew what I was working with, I could start to figure out what I wanted to create.

+# What I Built
+Flagler Health’s mission is to streamline patient care and improve outcomes using cutting-edge technology.
+One of the key ways this is achieved is by triaging patients to the appropriate provider quickly and efficiently.

+To further enhance patient survival rate in critical and unexpected situations, I developed an application that continuously monitors patients' biometric data from any IoT-enabled device integrated with TerraAPI, such as smartwatches, medical wearables, and smartphones.
+The app uses AI to assess the patient’s health status in real-time.
+If the system detects any signs of critical conditions, both the patient and their healthcare provider are immediately alerted, enabling faster intervention when it matters most.